 Mumps is caused by the mumps virus.
-It spreads through direct contact with saliva or ‘droplets’ from sneezing and coughing.
+It spreads through direct contact with saliva or through sneezing and coughing.

 Mumps is rare in Australia because most children are immunised against it.

-These symptoms are followed by swelling of one of the salivary glands.
+These symptoms are followed by swelling of the salivary glands, usually on both sides of the face.
 The swelling starts in front of the ear and spreads under the jaw.
-Sometimes swelling happens in both salivary glands, so both sides of the face get swollen.
 Because of the swelling, it might be painful when your child chews or swallows.

-Children with mumps are infectious for a week after symptoms show.
+Children with mumps are contagious for a week before symptoms appear and 9 days after the salivary glands start swelling.

 Tests for mumps

-Your GP might take a blood sample or swab from your child’s nose to confirm that your child has mumps.
+Your doctor might take a blood sample or swab from your child’s nose to confirm that your child has mumps.

 Most children recover fully from mumps with no problems.